NHSDigital/record-a-vaccination-guidance/app/service-unavailable.md

 ## Troubleshooting tips

 - Check you’re on the latest version of your browser
-- Clear your browser’s cache (press control, shift and delete together)
+- Clear your browser’s cache (press control, shift and delete together).
 - Open RAVS in a private or incognito window.
 You can typically do this from your browser’s tabs or menu buttons (often represented by 3 dots or bars).
-- Open RAVS in a different browser
+- Open RAVS in a different browser.
-- Restart your computer
+- Restart your computer.